-The actual human suffering from the COVID-19 is undeniably a horrible thing.
+The actual human suffering from the COVID-19 is undeniably a horrible matter.
 Yet, I cannot avoid thinking that this crisis has the potential do us more good than harm in the long run.
 The current trajectories of our planet health – like biodiversity collapse, water scarcity, desertification and global warming – suggests we have a lot more crisis to deal with in the coming years, not to mention the difficulties of consequential mass immigration.
 Regardless if we manage to slow down the effects or not, the question is how well we will be prepared for it.

 This virus has made the world slow down.
-People have gotten the time with themselves, to reflect and potentially grow, without the distraction of the squirrel wheel.
+People have gotten the time with themselves to reflect and potentially grow, without the same immediate distraction of the squirrel wheel.
 We have reduced the crazy extreme “normal” rate of consumption.
 Pollution levels are dropping and wild animals are reclaiming territories.
 The fact that this leads us to a recession frustrates me.
 That the economy crumbles as soon as we start taking care.
-I think that alone is a pointer to that something is really upside down with our economic systems.
+I think that alone is a pointer to that something is really upside down with our economic system.
 The system should reward productivity if it is anchored to earths resources and if it is contributing to long-term well-being of life.
 We shouldn’t reward productivity alone and we shouldn’t celebrate economic growth alone.

 I don’t have the expertise to make claims of how exactly we should change the economy, but I think it is very fair to question the fitness of our global economy to the next years of crisis.